PNG 5th Edition Roadmap

 Developers & users want better compression

-Prior to 3rd Edition's launch, several people filed issues for ways to improve compression.
+Prior to 3rd Edition's launch, several people filed issues with ways to improve compression.

 After 3rd Edition launched, we received lots of community feedback wanting improved compression.